 Now turn down the heat to the lowest possible setting.

 Add ginger, green chillies, stir and cook for few seconds or until aromatic.

-Now add turmeric followed by chilli powder and salt, stir for a few seconds.
+Now add turmeric powder followed by chilli powder and salt, stir for a few seconds.

 Add potato cubes and sauté gently until potatoes are coated well with spices and cumin.

-Finally, mix in handful coriander, lemon juice and turn off the heat.
+Finally, mix in handful of fresh coriander, lemon juice and turn off the heat.

-Relish simple yet sumptuous jeera aloo with paratha or with rice and dal.
+Relish simple yet delicious jeera aloo with paratha or with rice and dal.